hashicorp/terraform-provider-azurerm/website/docs/d/eventhub_namespace.html.markdown

 * `maximum_throughput_units` -  Specifies the maximum number of throughput units when Auto Inflate is Enabled.

-* `zone_redundant` - Enabling this property creates a Standard Event Hubs Namespace in regions supported availability zones.
+* `zone_redundant` - Is this EventHub Namespace deployed across Availability Zones?

 * `tags` - A mapping of tags to assign to the EventHub Namespace.